-Figure 5: Schematic showing the coupling of components that use different discrete grids and different time-stepping.
-In this example, component NCAR Atmosphere might use a spectral grid based on spherical harmonics, component GFDL Ocean might use a latitude-longitude grid but with a patched decomposition that does not include land masses and component NSIPP Land might use a mosaic-based grid for representing vegetation patchiness and a catchment area based grid for river routings.
-The ESMF infrastructure layer contains tools to help develop software for coupling between components on different grids, mapping between components with different distributions in a multi-processor compute environment and synchronizing events between components with different time-stepping intervals and algorithms.
+Figure 5: Schematic showing the coupling of components that use different discrete Grids and different time-stepping.
+In this example, Component NCAR Atmosphere might use a spectral Grid based on spherical harmonics, Component GFDL Ocean might use a latitude-longitude Grid but with a patched decomposition that does not include land masses, and Component NSIPP Land might use a m osaic-based Grid for representing vegetation patchiness and a catchment area based Grid for river routings.
+The ESMF infrastructure layer contains tools to help develop software for coupling between Components on different Grids, mapping between Components with different distributions in a multi-processor compute environment and synchronizing events between Components with different time-stepping intervals and algorithms.

-10.3 Infrastructure
+11.3 Infrastructure

-Figure 5 illustrates three Gridded Components, each with a different grids, being coupled together.
+Figure 5 illustrates three Gridded Components, each with a different Grids, being coupled together.
 In order to achieve this coupling several steps beyond defining import State and export State objects to act as data conduits are required.
-Coupler Components are needed that can interpolate between the different grids.
-The necessary transformations may also involve mapping between different units and/or memory layout conventions for the fields that pass between components.
+Coupler Components are needed that can interpolate between the different Grids.
+The necessary transformations may also involve mapping between different units and/or memory layout conventions for the Fields that pass between Components.
 In a parallel compute environment the Coupler Components may also be required to map between different domain decompositions.
 In order to advance in time correctly the separate Gridded Components must have compatible notions of time.
 Approaches to parallelism within the Gridded Components must also be compatible.
 The Infrastructure layer contains a set of classes that address these issues and assist in managing overall system complexity.
-We describe these classes below:

-10.3.1 FieldBundle, Field and Array Classes
+11.3.1 FieldBundle, Field and Array classes

 FieldBundle, Field and Array classes contain data together with descriptive physical and computational attribute information.
 The physical attributes include information that describes the units of the data.
 The computational attributes include information on the layout in memory of the field data.
 The Field class is primarily geared toward structured data.
-A comparable class called Location Stream, not yet implemented, will provide a self-describing container for unstructured observational data streams.
+A comparable class, called Location Stream, provides a self-describing container for unstructured observational data streams.

-10.3.2 Grid Class
+11.3.2 Grid class